batteries-included/batteries-included/static/src/content/post/larger-llms-arent-all.md

 to changing requirements or new data quickly, ensuring they remain at the forefront of their industry's AI-driven innovations.

-While the allure of larger models is undeniable, a strategic focus on better datasets and smaller, more agile models can offer businesses a competitive edge in the long run.

 While the allure of ever-larger language models is undeniable, it's crucial to recognize that they are not a one-size-fits-all solution.
 The future of AI does not solely lie in building bigger models, but also in developing smarter, more